InkTIPS: How to Write the Perfect Logline to Sell Your Script

 At InkTip, we understand the importance of a good logline.
-Loglines are a producer’s first impression of your screenplay.
+Loglines are a producer’s first impression of your screenplay and the first step in how to sell a script.
 Think of your logline as a dating profile.
 You want to make people swipe right, so you create a brief introduction of yourself in hopes of attracting someone.
 Your logline should also be a very brief, yet enticing, introduction to your script to make people want to read it.

 Trying to encapsulate your whole script in 1-2 sentences may seem like a daunting task, but it doesn’t have to be.
 Below we’ve provided some tips to take into account when constructing the best logline for your script.